 Luxurious and unique, Star Clipper offers some of the world’s most opulent accommodation and amenities at sea.
-The ultimate way to see the world, highlights on Star Clipper includes the Piano Bar, Edwardian-style library and the Marina Platform, where you can enjoy a swim in the sea or one of the complimentary water sports.
-Choose from a wide selection of itineraries, including the Mediterranean, Caribbean and the Panama Canal.
+The ultimate way to see the world, highlights on Star Clipper includes the Piano Bar, Edwardian-style library and the Marina Platform, where you can enjoy a swim in the sea or one of the complimentary watersports.
+Choose from a wide selection of itineraries onboard this extraordinary tall ship, including getaways to the beautiful Mediterranean, tropical Caribbean and the unique Panama Canal.
+Regardless of where you're sailing aboard Star Clipper, you're in for an unforgettable voyage unlike anything you've experienced before.

 All meals onboard Star Clipper are served in the elegant and beautifully decorated main dining room.
 Despite the small size of the ship, the breakfast buffet is as extensive as any you would find on a larger vessel.
 Serving everything from a cooked breakfast to fresh fruit, cereal and porridge, there’s no better way to fuel up for the day than with a hearty meal here.